Willow garden supports

 Saturday 24 March 2018

 The day will be spent creatively designing a variety of garden supports including obelisks, tepees, fan trellises, small hurdles and peony/delphinium supports.
-A host of creative opportunity alongside professional advice from the teacher on nearly every aspect of willow, planting of new osier beds, coppice rotation, grading, drying, soaking, traditional and modern uses of willow.
+A host of creative opportunities alongside professional advice from the teacher on nearly every aspect of willow, planting of new osier beds, coppice rotation, grading, drying, soaking, traditional and modern uses of willow.

 Elaine Kings works alongside Ganesh on living willow project sand willow craft/eco workshops in schools.
 She is a trained basketmaker and loves experimenting making useful and artistic items out of willow.
 She has a large involvement in the coppice management side of their willow business.

-From a horticultural background and 4 years at sea Ganesh Kings travelled for 10 years working with community and refugee projects on the Indian sub-continent and teaching in Japan.
+From a horticultural background and 4 years at sea, Ganesh Kings travelled for 10 years working with community and refugee projects on the Indian sub-continent and teaching in Japan.
 On his return he became fully involved with ecological and environmental projects both in schools and the private sector.
 He has worked in various county, conservation wildlife and agricultural groups in West & East Sussex, Hampshire, Surrey and London.
 He is a local tree warden and is a published author in ecology and pilgrimage.

 Either Elaine or Ganesh will tutor the course.